astropy/astropy-api/wcs/wcs_api.md

 In the above example, the first and third dimension will be used as the x and y pixel coordinates in the Axes, and the second pixel coordinate will be set to 4 (could also be set to a floating-point value).
+This could also be used on higher-dimension datasets.

 Info: we tried using separate dimensions= and slices= argument in APLpy (to separate the selection of dimensions from the slices) but since the two are